Building async batch processors for cold chain data lakes

 except Exception:

-# Never let a single flush failure kill the periodic loop; the
+# A single flush failure must never kill the loop; the error is

-# error is already logged inside _write_to_datalake and the
+# logged in _write_to_datalake and the records are re-buffered.

 logger.exception("Periodic flush cycle failed; loop continues")